dullroar/swingor/README.md

   the processor ("Where the rubber meets the road").
 The method signature should be `public static void ProcessorName(DirectoryToProcess directory)`.

+* **AppConfiguration:DirectoriesToProcess:Processors:Postpends** - a processor-specific array of
+  file names to be concatenated after the generated file, in order, after the rest of the contents.
+  For Markdown, this is used to define things like the `<footer>` element, script blocks and the like.
+  For other processors in the futue, it could be used for other things (like adding metadata to generated images).

+* **AppConfiguration:DirectoriesToProcess:Processors:Prepends** - a processor-specifc array of
+  file names to be concatenated before the generated file, in order.
+For Markdown, this is used to define things like contents of the `<head>` element.
+For other processors in the future, it could be used for other things (like prepending a copyright comment to every script file).

 * **AppConfiguration:DirectoriesToProcess:Processors:StopAfter** - optional processor-specific
   integer of the number of files to process (in other words, stop **after** this many files are processed).
 Useful for things like RSS feeds.

+* **AppConfiguration:DirectoriesToProcess:Processors:Wildcards** - processor-specific array of wildcards
+  to use to select files in the input directory to process, e.g., `"Wildcards": [ "*.gif", "*.jp*g", "*.png", "*.tif*" ]`

 * **AppConfiguration:DirectoriesToProcess:SiteDescription** - optional string to use for containing
   a site description (for RSS feeds, etc.)